 Item Description Username Specifies a login name which you can use for authentication in the username/password mode.
 Password Specifies a password which you can use for authentication in the username/password mode.
 Enter valid characters only, see chap.
 2.3!
-User's Up Script 1 Custom script, executed when the OpenVPN tunnel is established.
+User's Up Script 1 Custom script, executed when the OpenVPN tunnel is estab- lished.
+Not available for ICR-3241(W)-1ND routers.
 User's Down Script 1 Custom script, executed when the OpenVPN tunnel is closed.
+Not available for ICR-3241(W)-1ND routers.
 Extra Options Specifies additional parameters for the OpenVPN tunnel, such as DHCP options.
 The parameters are proceeded by two dashes.
 For possible parameters see the help text in the router using SSH - run the openvpndhelp command.

-Table 34: OpenVPN Configuration
+Table 37: OpenVPN Configuration